 Curvature

-For different directions at a given point on the surface, a different curvature of the normal section is obtained, which is called normal curvature; it is assigned a plus sign if the main normal of the curve goes in the same direction as the normal to the surface, or a minus sign if the directions of the normals are opposite.
+For different directions at a given point on the surface, different curvature of the normal section is obtained, which is called normal curvature; it is assigned a plus sign if the main normal of the curve goes in the same direction as the normal to the surface, or a minus sign if the directions of the normals are opposite.

-Surfaces with negative (left), zero (center), and positive (right) curvature.
+Surfaces with negative (left), zero (center) and positive (right) curvature.

 K = κ 1 κ 2 (\displaystyle K=\kappa _(1)\kappa _(2))

-In theory, there is a rather witty definition of a tangent plane.
-Imagine an arbitrary surface and the point that belongs to it.
-It is obvious that a lot passes through the point. spatial lines that belong to this surface.
-Who has what associations? =) …I personally introduced the octopus.
-Suppose that each such line has spatial tangent at point .
+In theory, there is a rather ingenious definition of a tangent plane.
+Imagine a free surface and the point belonging to it.
+Obviously, a lot passes through the point spatial lines, which belong to this surface.
+Who has what associations? =) ...personally, I imagined an octopus.
+Let us assume that each such line has spatial tangent at point .

 Example 1

-general equation desired tangent plane.
+general equation the desired tangent plane.

 - true equality.